Importing a car into Switzerland

 Register your car in Switzerland

-However, the road network is also well developed and offers you the chance to explore every corner of the country on four wheels.
+The Swiss road network is well developed and offers you the opportunity to explore every corner of the country on four wheels.
 If you want to take your car with you when you move to Switzerland, you need to bear the following things in mind.

 Motor vehicle inspection (TÜV test)